AdreamCZ/tietoevry_assignment/README.md

 ```bash
 docker run --publish 5000:5000 moviesapi
 ```
 The REST API should be up and running.
 To try it out you can use any API testing tool like [postman](https://www.postman.com/downloads/), or you can use the python script I created.
-You can run it like this:
+It uses the [requests](https://pypi.org/project/requests/) package, so if you don't already have it, install it using pip.
+Then run it like this :
 ```bash
 python3 test.py
 ```
-Then just follow the prompts on screen.
+Adter that just follow the prompts on screen.